Federal Direct Student Loan Program: Default

 Default and delinquency are increasingly common and are a large risk the government bears when giving out low-interest rate loans.
-Delinquency is the first step which is missing a payment.
-It will result in the late payments or missing payments being reported to the credit bureaus and credit scores being adjusted accordingly.
-Default is one step further and the consequences are much more severe.
+Delinquency, or late or missing payments, will result in those payments being reported to the credit bureaus and credit scores being adjusted accordingly.
+When a student loan borrower moves to default, the next step in the process, the consequences are much more severe.
 A borrower is considered to have defaulted when he or she fails to make required payments for 270 days.
-When a loan is in default, the principal and interest are due in full a well as collection costs.
+When a loan is in default, the principal and interest are due in full as well as collection costs.
 The current default rate for the 1.56 trillion total outstanding dollars of debt among 44.7 million borrowers is 11.4%.
 According to estimates made in 2018 from the Department of Education reports, 40% of borrowers are expected to default on their loans by 2023.
 Over the average length of repayment which is 19 years, 250,000 students default on their loans each quarter while 1.5 trillion outstanding dollars are still supposed to be paid.
 Defaulting can disqualify a student for any additional Title IV federal student aid in the future.
 In many instances, the payment of federal student loans will cover any interest accruing between payments.
 However, if interest accrues between payments of the loan then the lender can capitalize the accrued interest by increasing the principal balance of the loan.
 The growing principal balance results in higher interest payments and a greater overall cost of the loan.

 Pew Charitable Trusts research highlights the increasing number of student loan borrowers who encounter repayment problems or interruptions.
 As of October 2018, the number of student loan borrowers in default in the United States was more than 8 million, which equates to about 1 in 5 federal student loan borrowers.
 The numbers may even be understated because of the large number of students still in school or within the grace period.
 As previously mentioned, default consequences are severe and can include damaged credit, ineligibility for future student loans, garnishment of wages, high collection fees, loss of federal income tax refunds or Social Security and prohibition from other federal assistance programs.
 Additionally, the increasing number of defaults has an impact on the taxpayer.
 The federal government spent more than $600 million in 2016 and projects costs to exceed more than $1 billion in the near future.